eyereasoner/eye/documentation/blogic.md

 - Forward and backward chaining.
 - Filtering and templating of output results.

-In order to run a RDF Surfaces script the EYE reasoner needs to be started with the `--blogic` command line option:
+In order to run a RDF Surfaces script the EYE reasoner needs to be started with the `--no-bnode-relabeling` command line option:

 ```
-eye --quiet --nope --blogic socrates.n3s
+eye --quiet --nope --no-bnode-relabeling socrates.n3s
 ```

 Note that for running RDF Surfaces scripts no *query* arguments need to be provided to the EYE reasoner.
 All queries are defined in the RDF surfaces language itself.